Innerpsyche/SpringDrinksProject/README.md

 # SpringDrinksProject
 Why are we doing this?
 - To create an API for managing drinks
--
 How I expected the challenge to go.
 - Good
--
 What went well? / What didn't go as planned?
-- Most tests work
-- I did not manage to get full coverage
+- All tests work but I did not manage to get full coverage

 Possible improvements for future revisions of the project.
 - Add more methods and fields